 Cashback credit cards offer great cash rebates, travel credit cards offer air miles and travel perks, and reward credit cards offer reward points on every expense charged to the card.
 Using these, you can get additional value out of your spends.
 Make sure you don’t let your points expire.

 Credit cards work like magic until you mess around with your monthly bill payments.
 To avoid paying exorbitant interest rates, it is the best to pay the entire credit card bill (and not just the minimum amount) every month.

 52. Be grateful

 If you are happy with what you have, you won’t feel the compelling need to buy more.
 So, don’t let the lure of materialism get to you.
 Be thankful since gratitude goes a long way.

 That’s all folks!
 52 smart and creative ways to save money!
-While these may look like really tiny things if seen individually, they do make a huge difference if seen collectively.
+While these may look like really tiny things if considered individually, they do make a huge difference collectively.
 Whoever said this, got it right – “Beware of little expenses; a small leak will sink a great ship.”